zededa/terraform-provider-zedcloud/docs/knowledge-base/schemas.md

 ### Objects re-creation

-Starting from a version 2.2.5-beta the `name` field of the various objects was marked with `ForceNew`.
+Starting from the version 2.2.5-beta the `name` field of the various objects was marked with `ForceNew`.
 It means that if the name of a object is changed the terraform provider will try to re-create the object.
 The list of objects that can be re-created are the following:

 - application
 - application_instance